-Complete 18 s.h. of REL courses with at least 12 s.h. of those at the 200-300 level, including: at least 3 hours in each of three of the following areas: biblical studies; history of Christianity; comparative religious traditions; theology; ethics, and culture.
+Complete 18 s.h. of REL courses with at least 12 s.h. of those at the 200-300 level, including: at least 3 hours in each of three of the four focus areas specified for the major: biblical studies; history of Christianity; comparative religious traditions; and modern religious thought.